Can I Have Chickens In My Town? The Ultimate Guide

 7. Be patient & persistent

-Hopefully you did not have to go as far as fighting to change local ordinances, however if you did: good luck!
+Don’t risk having the loss of having your chickens and coop confiscated, and pay a huge fine.
+Hopefully, you did not have to go as far as fighting to change local ordinances, however, if you did: good luck!